6 investors and founders spotlight SaaS, B2B and medtech as Wroclaw’s hot startup sectors – TechCrunch

 Michał Wędzicha, VP, CORE Services

+Which sectors is your tech ecosystem strong in?
+What are you most excited by?

-Software development, software maintenance, team leasing, and IT specialists outsourcing.
+Software development, software maintenance, team leasing and IT specialists outsourcing.

 Which are the most interesting startups in your city?